jsysunny/Applied_Electronic_Circuit_Lab-En/README.md

 - Evaluate rehabilitation potential in a non-invasive way to improve patient comfort and motivation

 - Utilize bio-signal–based interface as an assistive communication or response trigger device

+&nbsp;

+### 🏭 Use of Existing Technology & Scalability

+- Applied surface EMG measurement technology by attaching electrodes to the skin and analyzing the electrical signal
+- Amplified EMG signals using an instrumentation amplifier to exceed 5 V, triggering audio output as feedback
+- Considered human muscle resonance frequency for accurate signal interpretation and reliable evaluation